 Create bluesky environment#

-Describes the steps to create a virtual environment for a bluesky instrument (see setup a bluesky instrument).
+Describes the steps to create a virtual environment for a bluesky Instrument.

 A bluesky instrument uses many Python packages not included in the Python Standard Library.
 Rather than add these directly into the system Python installation, it is recommended to create a Python virtual environment which has the suite of packages (and specific versions) required.